-Turkey says it will not tolerate shift in Greek maritime border
+Greece, Turkey snipe over maritime borders

 Former Greek Foreign Minister Nikos Kotzias, who resigned last week, said on Saturday that Athens planned to extend its territorial waters in the Ionian Sea, which flanks the west coast of the country.
 The planned measure would not affect the Aegean region, off Greece’s eastern and southern coasts.

-Turkey’s foreign ministry, however, said that it had noted statements from Athens of plans for the gradual expansion of Greek territorial waters.
+Turkey’s foreign ministry, however, said that it had noted previous statements from Athens of plans for the gradual expansion of Greek territorial waters.

 “It is not possible to tolerate steps where there is no bilateral agreement on the Aegean where the two countries have mutual shores,” Foreign Ministry spokesman Hami Aksoy said in a statement.

+In Athens, a foreign ministry spokesman said Greece’s rights would not be dictated by third parties.
+“The extension of the coastal zone is a legal and inalienable sovereign right of Greece, in accordance with international law,” he said.

+“The relevant decision for an extension is exclusively up to Greece, which has the right to extend its territorial waters whenever, and as, it sees fit.”

-The statement recalled a 1995 declaration of Turkey’s parliament which had authorized action, not excluding military action, to safeguard Turkish interests.
+Turkey’s statement recalled a 1995 declaration of the Turkish parliament which had authorized action, not excluding military action, to safeguard Turkish interests.

-“(Parliament’s) declaration...dated 8 June 1995 has the necessary political warning in this context and it still maintains its validity today,” the statement added.
+“(Parliament’s) declaration...dated 8 June 1995 has the necessary political warning in this context and it still maintains its validity today,” the Turkish statement added.

 That view had been conveyed to Greece’s ambassador in Turkey, it said.